alfredasare/llm-for-code-recommendation/patterns/metadata-embedding/readme.md

 ## Intent

-The Metadata Embedding Pattern aims to generate embeddings based solely on detailed metadata fields without combining them into a single context or string.
-This pattern seeks to capture the unique characteristics of each metadata field individually.
+Generate embeddings based on key-value pair fields without combining them into a single context or string.

 ## Motivation

-This pattern is particularly useful when dealing with datasets where each piece of metadata carries significant weight and should be represented independently.
-When combined into a single context, the embeddings can introduce noise or inaccuracies due to overlapping information.
-By embedding metadata fields separately, we aim to reduce noise and potentially increase the retrieval accuracy.
+Useful when dealing with datasets where each piece of key-value pair carries significant weight and should be represented independently.

 ## Applicability

-The Metadata Embedding Pattern is ideal when the dataset contains structured data with distinct fields that require individual representation.
-It is especially beneficial when the primary objective is to enhance the precision of embeddings by preventing the combination of unrelated metadata.
-Furthermore, this pattern is well-suited for datasets with high variability, where merging fields into a single context would otherwise lead to retrieval inaccuracies due to the loss of important distinctions between different fields.
+Ideal when the dataset contains structured data with distinct fields that require individual representation.

 ## Advantages

-The Metadata Embedding Pattern attempts to capture detailed and distinct information for each metadata field, ensuring that each piece of data retains its unique representation.
+Attempts to capture detailed and distinct information for each key-value pair, ensuring that each piece of data retains its unique representation.

 ## Disadvantages

-This pattern is more complex to implement and maintain when compared to simpler approaches, such as the Vanilla Pattern.
-Additionally, similar embeddings may still arise if multiple entries share common metadata values, potentially complicating the retrieval results and leading to some degree of overlap.
+Complex to implement and similar embeddings may arise if multiple entries share similar key-value pairs, potentially leading to token overlap.

 ## Implementation

-The Metadata Embedding Pattern is implemented by individually encoding each metadata field into dense and sparse vectors.
-These vectors are then aggregated, averaging the dense vectors while combining sparse vectors by summing duplicate indices.
-This aggregation process ensures that each field's unique characteristics are retained.
-When a query is processed, the same encoding process is applied to the query string, generating dense and sparse vectors.
-These vectors are used to query the vector database, retrieving results based on both vector types.
+- Individually encoding each data field into dense and sparse vectors.
+- Sparse and dense vectors are created based on individual key-value pairs and combined.
+- Vectorize the vulnerable code search query.
+- Search the vector database using the encoded query vectors to retrieve results.

+## Dataset characteristics

+- Metadata uniqueness
+- Syntactical diversity

 ### Metadata Embedding Pattern Workflow